Trovemaster/Duo/docs/source/checkpoints.rst

 (e.g. refining an electric dipole moment function to experimental intensities).

-In this mode Duo reads the stored wavefunctions/basis from checkpoint files, **recomputes the transition-moment matrix elements**, and writes them (so that intensities can then be generated consistently with the updated moments):
+In this mode Duo reads the stored wavefunctions/basis from checkpoint files, **recomputes the transition-moment matrix elements**:
 ::

   checkpoint
     eigenfunc read
     dipole   calc
-    filename YO_01
+    filename YO
   end

-You would then run an intensity calculation using the updated matrix elements (either in the same run, or in a subsequent ``dipole read`` run, depending on your workflow).
+One would then run an intensity calculation using the updated matrix elements in the same run.

 Example: structure of ``*_values.chk`` (eigenvalue checkpoint file)
 -------------------------------------------------------------------

-Below is an excerpt from ``KH_01_values.chk`` (KH project):
+Below is an excerpt from ``KH_values.chk`` (KH project) illustrating the structure of an eigenvalues-checkpoint file:
 ::

   Molecule = K               H